vizath/debugScripts/README.md

-# debugScripts
-Some utils scripts I use to debug
+# Welcome on my turf
+Here some script I use quite often.

+Take them, use them, or laugh at them.
+It's up to you :)